 What are some steps you would like to take to improve your overall health and well-being?
+Write your answer on the next page.
 (Do not make changes to your diet or exercise plan without first talking to your healthcare provider.)

-Visit www.LLS.org/booklets to view Healthy Behaviors and Nutrition Handbook for more information.
+Visit www.LLS.org/booklets to view Healthy Behaviors and Nutrition Handbook for more information about healthy behaviors.